Valheim Mistlands (opens in new tab): The new biome

 Eikthyr has three different attacks.
 From a distance it has a ranged electrical attack, shooting lighting from its antlers.
 Up close, it will rear up and stomp its front legs down for an area of effect electrical attack.
 It will also ram with its antlers as a melee attack.

 Despite Eikthyr's size, you can effectively block its attacks with a small wooden shield, so make sure you've crafted one.
 You can have a bow crafted to shoot it from a distance, but focus on blocking with your shield and striking it with a melee weapon like a flint spear or axe between its attacks.
+No need to chase him, conserve your stamina and let him come to you.

 After defeating Eikthyr, hang his trophy on the sacrificial stone at your starting point in the world, which will grant you the Eikthyr power, a buff to your stamina while running and jumping.